adamfowleruk/crosscryptfs/docs/DESIGN.md

 - settings - a "KEY=VALUE" set of settings for CrossCryptFS - a simple format to minimise dependencies

+Other files may exist within this folder depending on usage needs.
+If files exist for a particular encryption algorithm or base file system (E.g. ExFAT) then they should be named lowercase with no delimeters for that need to prevent inadvertant name clashes.

 ## Settings file

 The settings file shall specify the method and strength used to encrypt